tmkezer/tableau-challenge/README.md

 At first I believed this was because users would bike to work and taxi home.
 However, after looking at the busiest times that does not appear to be the case.

+Because the weekend sees the greatest traffic, and most rides originate in the early afternoon, I hypothesize the flow of bikes to Downtown is a result of users wanting to meet up with friends and/or grab a drink.
+Because Downtown/Manhattan has the densest concentration of restaurants and bars, I believe users bike there (and then after heavy meal or a couple drinks!) decide it easier to taxi back to the Upper neighborhoods.